ExpressionEngine/ExpressionEngine/README.rst

 * feature/commerce
 * feature/pandora-accessory

-THese should typically be turned into pull-requests before they are merged in.
+Feature branches should be turned into pull-requests before they are merged into develop.

 When code for a release is frozen, a branch prefixed with `release/` should be created.
 Version numbers should follow